 All of the grinders recommended here are called burr grinders.
 Cheaper coffee grinders will sometimes use a blade technology which slices your beans instead of crushing them.
 With a blade, you lack the ability to control grind size as it indiscriminately chops your coffee into little bits and shards.
 I don’t recommend buying a blade grinder to save money as one of the primary reasons for switching to whole beans coffee is to make a better cup of coffee.
 There’s been some research to suggest that pre-ground store bought coffee will produce a better cup of joe compared with whole bean coffee ground yourself in a low quality grinder.

-Although the Bodum Bistro Burr is a great choice, I ultimately think the best plastic-free coffee grinder is a manual coffee grinder.
-Although there are a few electric options, they suffer from quality issues and are never entirely free of plastic.
-Either of the stainless steel handheld grinders recommended above will produce a lifetime of perfectly ground coffee and delicious brews!
+The Bodum Bistro Burr is a great choice but I ultimately think the best plastic-free coffee grinder is the Fellow Ode.
+Although there are a few great manual options, most people will prefer the convenience and expediency of an electric grinder.
+Any of the four grinders recommended above will produce a lifetime of perfectly ground coffee and delicious brews!